-Managerial Implications: From the findings of this research, the research recommends that managers implement risk management practices to foster the performance of mining projects.
+From the findings of this research, the research recommends that the project managers should implement risk management practices to foster the performance of road construction projects.

-Policy Implications: From the findings of this research, the research recommends that policy makers within mining industry should to review the policy framework to encourage project managers to implement risk management practices to foster the performance of mining projects.
+From the findings of this research, the research recommends that the policy makers within construction industry should to review the policy framework to encourage project managers to implement risk management practices to foster the performance of road construction projects.